API Testing Tools: The Ultimate Guide to Load Testing APIs Online

 Web APIs are empowering external systems to tie into existing applications every day.
 For example, most common social media platforms have APIs that are used to connect users of one web application to another.
 Many platforms utilize multiple APIs to let developers of other applications interact with their own systems.

-There are many tools available to perform testing on a web API.
+There are many tools available to perform testing on a web API (such as Selenium).
 It’ important to find a solution that can generate external commands from servers outside your network and validate the responsiveness and effectiveness of the API.
 For applications that expect to have hundreds of thousands of simultaneous users, simultaneous user load testing is an extremely important component of a web API testing process.

 API Testing from Geographic Regions